Voter Registration & Elections

 - Authorized Representative may request absentee application on behalf of physically disabled voter by visiting the Board of Voter Registration and Elections Office or may submit request in writing

-- Absentee ballots are mailed approximately 45 days prior to each election.
+- Absentee ballots are mailed as soon as they are available.
 Friday before each election is the last day ballots can be mailed

-- In person absentee voting is available up to 5 pm on the Monday prior to each election
+- In person absentee voting typically opens 30 days prior to the day of Election and is available up to 5 pm on the Monday before the election

 - All voted ballots must be received by the Board of Voter Registration and Elections Office no later than 7 pm on election day to be counted